kottster/kottster/docs/table/configuration/custom-data-fetcher.md

 For table pages in Kottster, you can define custom data fetchers to retrieve data from any source, including external APIs or unsupported databases.
 This is useful when you want to fetch data that is not directly available in your database or when you need to implement custom logic for data retrieval.

 To set up a custom data fetcher, you need to use custom fetch (`customFetch`) as a fetch strategy.
-This can be configured using the visual editor or by adding a `customDataFetcher` function inside [`defineTableController`](./api.md).
+This can be configured using the visual builder or by adding a `customDataFetcher` function inside [`defineTableController`](./api.md).

 ## customDataFetcher function